MultiSafepay/docs/content/api/payment_methods/post-order-idealqr.md

 `qr_size` | integer

-Sets the size of the QR image in pixels.
+Sets the width and height of the QR image in pixels.
 Sizes are between 100 and 2000 pixels.
 If the value does not meet this rule, default is used.
 Default: 250.

 `allow_multiple` | boolean